 While recruiting such a large following is an admirable goal for small businesses, that isn't the only thing we can learn from YouTubers.
-In fact, working with YouTube personalities can turn out to be a smart business move.
+In fact, working with YouTube personalities can be a smart business move.
 [Learn more about working with influencers.]

 Many YouTubers have corporate sponsorships.
 These sponsors send YouTubers their products to mention or use in their videos.
-Often, YouTubers will verbally mention the company and how awesome their product is.
-For instance, makeup companies often send popular beauty bloggers their products so these bloggers can make videos applying the makeup.
+Often, YouTubers will verbally mention the sponsor company and how awesome its product is.
+For instance, makeup companies often send popular beauty vloggers their products so they can make videos applying the makeup.
 Some creators upload haul videos where they review several products at once.

-If your business has a service or physical product that fits a certain YouTuber's niche, it's worth reaching out to see what their rates are and if they will feature you in a video.
+If your business has a service or physical product that fits a certain YouTuber's niche, it's worth reaching out to see what their rates are and if they'd be willing to feature you in a video.

 Advertising on YouTube

 There are a few ways to advertise on YouTube, as users reap the benefits of the site's free service.
 Since the site is based on video content, companies are encouraged to add a call-to-action link directing viewers to their website following the video.